Demodectic Rosacea is a rosacea variant, just as valid a variant as Granulomatous Rosacea.

-Current concepts on rosacea is a video presentation by the Charles Institute of Dermatology, University College Dublin with Frank Powell, MD who interviews Fabienne Fortan, MD, Université libre de Bruxelles, Belgium explaining the latest information on demodectic rosacea:
+Current concepts on rosacea is a video presentation by the Charles Institute of Dermatology, University College Dublin with Frank Powell, MD who interviews Fabienne Fortan, MD, Université libre de Bruxelles, Belgium explaining demodectic rosacea:

 Demodetic Rosacea has a long history of controversy which continues to this day.
 For example, note the following quote recorded more than 135 years ago:

 "From these and other statements it is seen that in suggesting the thought that these minute forms of life are etiological factors in even some of the phases of acneform diseases, I shall be but little in accord with the highest authorities.
 In antagonism to these views, I may say that the results of my observations appear to indicate a close relationship of the parasites with the diseased condition."